DelusionalSimon/glm-infused-sweetnet/idea_dump.md

   - For the tSNE/UMAP it's probably best to focus on the common monosaccharides or groups of monosaccharides with Same modifications, stuff like this, because you'll have ~2500 "token" in lib, i.e. classes in SweetNet nodes
 - Multilabel NCC and AUROC
 - t-sne plots of different common types of glycans (salicitated vs glycolated5)
+- Go through disease and tussiue data and create new higher-level categories like cancer or circulatory system

 # Presentation (monday, can be adapted to main presenation later)